Why Don't We

-Why Don't We, shortened to WDW, are an American boy band consisting of Jonah Marais, Corbyn Besson, Daniel Seavey, Jack Avery, and Zach Herron.
-They were formed in 2016 and have released two studio albums and six extended plays.
+Why Don't We, shortened to wdw, was an American boy band consisting of Jack Avery, Corbyn Besson, Zach Herron, Jonah Marais and Daniel Seavey.
+They formed in 2016 and released two studio albums and six extended plays.
+Because of a lawsuit, the group took a hiatus and cancelled their tour in 2022, and eventually lost the rights to the group name in February 2025, marking the official end of the group.

 History

 2016–2017: Career beginnings

 The band originally formed on September 27, 2016, after having all met in Los Angeles, California a year prior.
 On October 20, 2016, the group released their debut single "Taking You", a track from their debut EP, Only the Beginning, which was released on November 25 of the same year.
 They embarked on their first headlining tour, the "Taking You Tour", the next year.
 Their second EP, Something Different, was released on April 21, 2017.
-Following the release of their second EP, they embarked on the Something Different Tour, their second headlining tour.
+Following the release of their second EP, they embarked on the "Something Different Tour", their second headlining tour.
 The group's third EP, Why Don't We Just, was released on June 2, 2017.
 In September 2017, the band signed with Atlantic Records.
 That same month, Invitation, their fourth EP, was released.
 On November 23, 2017, they released their fifth EP, A Why Don't We Christmas.
 In 2018, in support of the Invitation EP, they headlined the "Invitation Tour".
-Additionally the band has appeared in several vlogs of YouTuber Logan Paul.
+Additionally, the band has appeared in several vlogs of YouTuber Logan Paul.